retorquere/zotero-better-bibtex/site/content/support/performance.md

 ---

 The Better BibTeX exporters are a lot slower than the standard Zotero Bib(La)TeX exporters.
-If you have a small library, you will not likely notice this, but if you have several thousand references, and you are in the habit of exporting substantial parts of your library, this gets annoying really fast.
+If you have a small library, you will not likely notice this, but if you have several thousand items, and you are in the habit of exporting substantial parts of your library, this gets annoying really fast.

 To deal with this problem, Better BibTeX implements an extensive caching system.
 With a filled cache, Better BibTeX is